Ayantika22/Flask_Iris_Dataset-program/README.md

 Then app.py

-Path for running the app User/ User_Name/ Anaconda3/ Folder name/ Paste Flask Glass from github
+Path for running the app User/ User_Name/ Anaconda3/ Folder name/ Paste Flask Iris from github

 Unzip